 The temporary student job contract can be concluded only with a person with the status of student, who is under the age of 26 years.
 Work performance may not exceed 20 hours per week and the contract can be concluded for maximum 12 months.

 Temporary assignment (personnel leasing) is also one form of employing individuals.
-This is a flexible form of employment where employees are temporary assigned to a so-called user employer, while the employee is in employment relationship with another employer or temporary employment agency.
+This is a flexible form of employment where employees are temporary assigned to a so-called user employer, while the employee is in employment relationship with another employer or a temporary employment agency.

 A temporary employee cannot be assigned to a particular user employer for more than 24 months.
 Subject to that 24-month limit, a temporary assignment of a temporary employee to a particular user employer can be extended or renewed up to four times.
 A temporary employee is entitled to be paid at the same rate as the user employer’s core employees.
 If there is a difference between those pay rates, the user employer is obliged to pay any shortfall to the temporary employee.
 The user employer is not permitted to assign a temporary employee on to another user employer.